hueniverse/metaphor/README.md

 A reusable engine used to set global processing settings for each description where:
 - `options` - optional settings where:
-    - `agents` - provide http/https agents for wreck, can be used for proxy.
+    - `agents` - provide http/https/httpsAllowUnauthorized agents for wreck, can be used for proxy. use wreck.agents as reference.
     - `providers` - if `true`, the [oEmbed](http://oembed.com/) providers list file is used to look up resources when oEmbed [discovery](http://oembed.com/#section4) doesn't work.
 The module ships with a copy of the providers.json file.
 To use a different provider list, pass an array compatible with